Mutual visibility in Moore graphs and $(d,2)$-graphs with defect: Notations and preliminaries

-A matching in a graph $G(V,E)$ is a set of edges $M \subseteq E$ such that no two edges in $M$ share a common endpoint.
-An induced matching\cite{induced_match_1} in $G$ is a matching $M$ in $G$ such that no two edges of $M$ are joined by an edge of $G$.
-If an induced matching consists of exactly $k$ edges, then it is referred to as an induced $k-$matching.
-A subset $S \subseteq V$ is said to be an independent set of vertices of $G$ if no two vertices in $S$ are adjacent in $G$.
-Let $S,T\subset V$.
+A \emph{matching} in a graph $G(V,E)$ is a set of edges $M \subseteq E$ such that no two edges in $M$ share a common endpoint.
+An \emph{induced matching} \cite{induced_match_1} in $G$ is a matching $M$ in $G$ such that no two edges of $M$ are joined by an edge of $G$.
+If an induced matching consists of exactly $k$ edges, then it is referred to as an \emph{induced $k$-matching}.
+For a subset $S \subseteq V$, $G[S]$ denotes the induced subgraph of $S$ in $G$.
+Let $S,T\subseteq V$.
 Then $e(S)$ denotes the number of edges of $G[S]$ and $e(S,T)$ denotes the number of edges of $G$ having one end in $S$ and the other end in $T$.
-The line graph $L(G)$ of a graph $G(V,E)$ is the graph with vertex set $E$ and two vertices of $L(G)$ are adjacent if and only if the corresponding edges of $G$ are incident to a common vertex in $G$.